bazelbuild/rules_python/gazelle/README.md

 A `py_binary` target will be created, named `[package]_bin`.

-## Developing on the extension
+## Developer Notes

 Gazelle extensions are written in Go.
-Ours is a hybrid, which also spawns a Python interpreter as a subprocess to parse python files.
+This gazelle plugin is a hybrid, as it uses Go to execute a Python interpreter as a subprocess to parse Python source files.

-The Go dependencies are managed by the go.mod file.
+See the gazelle documentation https://github.com/bazelbuild/bazel-gazelle/blob/master/extend.md for more information on extending Gazelle.

-After changing that file, run `go mod tidy` to get a `go.sum` file, then run `bazel run //:update_go_deps` to convert that to the `gazelle/deps.bzl` file.
+If you add new Go dependencies to the plugin source code, you need to "tidy" the go.mod file.
-The latter is loaded in our `/WORKSPACE` to define the external repos that we can load Go dependencies from.
+After changing that file, run `go mod tidy` or `bazel run @go_sdk//:bin/go -- mod tidy` to update the go.mod and go.sum files.
+Then run `bazel run //:update_go_deps` to have gazelle add the new dependenies to the deps.bzl file.
+The deps.bzl file is used as defined in our /WORKSPACE to include the external repos Bazel loads Go dependencies from.

-Then after editing Go code, run `bazel run //:gazelle` to generate/update go_* rules in the BUILD.bazel files in our repo.
+Then after editing Go code, run `bazel run //:gazelle` to generate/update the rules in the BUILD.bazel files in our repo.